FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 # Elevator

 You now know how to make three major subsystems that our team uses.
 In this lesson, it is time to learn a subsystem that works in a very similar way to the arm subsystem: the elevator.
-In this lesson the purpose of the elevator will be explained and the basic code to run the subsystem will be gone over.
+In this lesson, the purpose of the elevator will be explained and the basic code to run the subsystem will be gone over.

 ## Subsystem Overview

 <img src="img/elevatorExtended.jpeg" width="40%">

 Above is a picture of an elevator subsystem.
 Not every elevator looks like this though almost all used by 1257 have followed the same general concept.
-There are pulleys set up that are spun using mootrs that raise the elevators up and down.
-In many designs the motors both spin in the same direction though there are also quite a few where the spinin oppiste directions because of the ways that the pulleys are set up.
+There are pulleys set up that are spun using motors that raise the elevator up and down.
+In many designs the motors both spin in the same direction though there are also quite a few where the spin in oppocite directions because of the ways that the pulleys are set up.

 ### Purpose

 The purpose of an elevator is actually quite similar to an arm's.
 It is supposed to raise subsystems and game components up and down.
-Although we never actually used the our robot for 2020, team 1257 had an elevator which brought a hook higher so it could hang unto a bar.
+Although we never actually used our robot for 2020, team 1257 had an elevator which brought a hook higher so it could hang unto a bar.
 The biggest difference between an elevator and an arm is that an Elevator moves directly up instead of rotating up.
 That often saves space which is why team 1257 uses an elevator subsystem even though it is very complex.

 ## Subsystem File